Abhishek-KrS/skills-hello-github-actions/README.md

 ## Finish

-_Congratulations friend, you've completed this course!_

 <img src=https://octodex.github.com/images/jetpacktocat.png alt=celebrate width=300 align=right>

-Here's a recap of all the tasks you've accomplished in your repository:
+Here's a recap of all the tasks I've accomplished in my repository:

-- You've created your first GitHub Actions workflow file.
+- I've created my first GitHub Actions workflow file.
-- You learned where to make your workflow file.
+- I learned where to make my workflow file.
-- You created an event trigger, a job, and steps for your workflow.
+- I created an event trigger, a job, and steps for my workflow.
-- You're ready to automate anything you can dream of.
+- I'm ready to automate anything I can dream of.

 ### What's next?